Herts & Essex Border Ecumenical Area (HAEBEA)

 For further information, please contact

-OUR CIRCUIT & HEABEA AFFILIATIONS
+OUR CIRCUIT & HEABC AFFILIATIONS

 "That they may be one, just as We are one" (John 17 v22 NASB)